CorainChicago/movie-theater/README.md

 show.end_time =  show.start_time + (60 * 102)

-research best practices in admin systems
+research best practices in admin system - decided to use the Restful routes and permissions for handling the viewing